CoetseeM/MichaelaCoetsee.github.io/README.md

 ## - Met Office Mean Temperature Prediction (current project)

-**_Task Description:_** The climate emergency needs urgent solutions.
+**_Task Description:_** Many primary sectors depend on the weather for production, such as farming and energy.
+The climate is changing at drastic rates making old weather prediction methods less effective.
+To overcome these difficulties, improved and reliable weather prediction methods are required.
+These predictions affect a nation's economy and the lives of people.
 Machine learning is being increasingly implemented into weather services and climate research, increasing accuracy and providing new pathways to mitigation and adaptation.
 This project aimed to predict mean temperatures in London, to assess the ability of a range of machine learning models to accurately predict weather elements based on previous research findings.

 **_Goal:_** To use machine learning pipelines to predict mean temperature (target variable) in London using minimum temperature, maximum temperature and rain (feature variables).

 **_Technologies:_** Scikit-learn, pandas, matplotlin, seaborn and git version control.